Header Image 1

 Interpretations of Appeasement during the 1930s – Coursework

-Students complete an independently researched enquiry on historical interpretations.
-This unit requires students to complete a 3000–4000 word essay.
+Students complete an independently researched enquiry on three historical interpretations about the appropriateness of appeasement.
+This unit requires students to complete a 3,000–4,000 word essay.

 20%